FoalTS/foal/docs/README.md

 npm run dev:app
 ```

-Open you browser on `http://localhost:3000` and find our `Hello world` welcoming message!
+Open you browser on `http://localhost:3000` and find our welcoming message!

 > `npm run dev:app` starts the **development server**.
 It watches at your files and automatically compiles and reloads your code.
 You don’t need to restart the server each time you make code changes.
 Note that it is only intended to be used in development, do not use it on production. <!-- See the [8.
 Build and deploy](./guide/8-build-and-deploy.md) section for more details. -->